Qionglu735/iwara_crawler/README.md

 ## iwara_crawler_v2.py

-Download all video from specific user automatically.
+Download all videos from specific user automatically.

 _**Warning**: Account info is used in this script._